victorjperez/blog/_posts/2021-12-10-On-Eating-Alone.markdown

 There were too many people back then I didn’t like

-And the list increased and increased wile all the people I did like gradually left
+And the list increased and increased while all the people I did like gradually left

-Until all tat was left was the people I didn’t want to see
+Until all that was left was the people I didn’t want to see

 But I think I miss recognizing people